The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting: The Label Horizon Paradox

 To empirically validate this theoretical connection, we specifically examine Scenario 1.
 Given the interday nature of this task, the market has ample time to absorb the prior day’s information, causing the signal embedded in the input features to be priced in immediately upon the market open.
 Consequently, the signal realization saturates almost immediately ($\alpha(\delta) \approx const$).
 This leads to the following approximation: \begin{corollary} Under the condition where signal evolution is static relative to noise accumulation, the final predictive correlation can be approximated as the product of two observable terms:

 \end{corollary} The detailed proof is provided in Appendix \ref{app:decomposition_case}.

 We substantiate this corollary through large-scale experiments, as shown in Figure \ref{fig:decomposition_validation}.
 Notably, the theoretical curve, calculated solely from the product on the right-hand side of Eq. \eqref{eq:corollary_decomposition}, closely matches the actual performance with high precision across all datasets.
-This strong alignment confirms that the proposed signal-noise mechanism is indeed the driving force behind the performance variations in deep learning models.
+This strong alignment confirms that the proposed signal-noise mechanism is indeed the driving force in deep learning models.

 \begin{remark} This decomposition can also be understood from a purely statistical perspective via the Partial Correlation Formula \cite{kenett2015partial}.
 We discuss this alternative derivation in Appendix \ref{app:proof}, which further corroborates the robustness of our theory. \end{remark}